Child friendly resorts in Asia

 This guide to child friendly resorts in Asia is by no means definitive, but it is broadly indicative of child-friendly distractions available, not always at a wallet-bludgeoning price.
 Free cots or extra beds for small kids are a given at most of these places, and kids’ clubs are ubiquitous.

-But these days, tots in tow can expect all sorts of extra diversions – pampering in a spa with treatment menus designed especially for the young ones, conquering the flying trapeze, swimming with elephants to snoozing in boat-shaped beds, and special kids’ ambassadors to pander to every whim.
+But these days, tots in tow can expect all sorts of extra diversions – pampering in a spa with treatment menus designed especially for the young ones, conquering the flying trapeze, swimming with elephants, to snoozing in boat-shaped beds, and special kids’ ambassadors to pander to every whim.
 It’s playtime.

 So where to find these resorts for kids and tiresome children?
 With plenty of sunshine and beaches, warm seas and traditionally family-oriented locals, Southeast Asian destinations are hugely popular and packed with resorts that welcome kids.
 Including your screaming toddler.
+And yes, there are some city hotels too that would be delighted to host your brats.

 Child-friendly hotels in Thailand